More about Kubernetes Storage

-- High availability: Native cloud storage solutions, such as Amazon EBS and Azure Disk, provide local redundancy within an Availability Zone.
+- High availability: Native cloud storage solutions, such as Amazon EBS and Azure Disk, provide local redundancy within an Availability Zone, but in enterprise deployments this may not provide the necessary zero RPO.
 Cloud Volumes ONTAP HA offers greater levels of protection by setting up a pair of active-active storage nodes across Availability Zones that synchronously replicate changes to each other.

 - Data replication: SnapMirror® is NetApp’s solution for incremental, block-level replication of storage volumes allocated using ONTAP storage services.
 This allows PV to be replicated to and from the cloud and on-premises systems or between different deployments of Cloud Volumes ONTAP.

-- Hybrid/Multicloud support: Trident supports on-premises ONTAP storage appliances, as well as deployments of Cloud Volumes ONTAP in both AWS and Azure.
-This gives cluster administrators a uniform interface for managing their storage wherever it resides, and delivers the advantages of NetApp storage management to all of their environments.
+- Hybrid/Multicloud support: Trident supports on-premises ONTAP storage appliances, as well as deployments of Cloud Volumes ONTAP in AWS, Azure and GCP.
+This gives cluster administrators a uniform interface for managing and enhancing storage wherever it resides, whether in multicloud deployments or hybrid storage scenarios.